AdaptiveAILab/finn-domain-inference/README.md

 ### Outline
 This repository is a combination of two complementary papers.
 In the first one, we tested FINN's ability to infer unknown boundary conditions and compared its performence with two state-of-the-art models (DISTANA and PhyDNet).
+A detailed explanation of the experiments and results can be found in the papers.
+However, we add here some videos showing the results of the models to invoke an intuitive understanding of the experiments.
+Following videos show predictions by the models inferring the BCs of the data and predicting the Burgers' equation.

+FINN:
 https://github.com/CognitiveModeling/MSC-Horuz/assets/94513279/687e1a3e-43a9-4c2f-a81c-697c3b928892